wso2-attic/ballerina-integrator/docs/content/src/learn/guides/services/converting-json-to-xml-and-upload-to-ftp/README.md

 $ ballerina build uploadtoftp
 ```

-The build command would create an executable jar file.
-Now run the jar file created in the above step.
+The build command would create an executable .jar file.
+Now run the .jar file created in the above step.

 ```bash
 $ java -jar target/bin/uploadtoftp.jar